KGUN 9NewsCommunity Inspired JournalismMidtown & Downtown News

 TUCSON, Ariz.
 (KGUN) — As Jon-Lee Campbell was busy preparing the final details for an upcoming play, she couldn't ignore there was one thing missing to make it a real show: chairs for her audience to sit and comfortably enjoy the performance.

-One day months before starting this run of local shows of the play 'I Hate Shakespeare,' Campbell said she'd come into work to find that someone stole several things that belonged to and in the DAE space; a walker, a ramp, and a guitar as well.
+One day months before starting this run of local shows of the play 'I Hate Shakespeare,' Campbell said she'd come into work to find that someone stole several things that belonged to DAE at their space on Grant and Castro, just west of Stone; a walker, a ramp, and a guitar as well.

 Campbell said she cried once she understood what happened.